AurelieGIRAUD/Data_Science_Projects/ANOVA/README.md

 ## 🎯 Purpose

-Predict the revenue of customer's children in order to target potential future customers.
+Target future relevant customers among the current portfolio using the revenue data of their parents.

 ## 📒 Contents

 This project includes the following steps:

  1) Collection & Exploration

-Collect, Summarize and Discuss the relevance of the Data Collected for the Modeling.
+In that step, we collect, summarize and discuss the relevance of the data collected for the modeling.
-Here is what we need to perform the modeling:

-- World Income Distribution: This database is mainly composed of studies carried out at the national level for a good number of countries, and contains the income distributions of the populations concerned.
-- Gini Index from the World Bank: https://data.worldbank.org/indicator/SI.POV.GINI
-- Number of inhabitants of each country present in the data.

 2) Features Engineering

-Using the income generational mobility coefficient and the percentiles for each country, calculate the conditional probabilities between the class of parents and class of child.
-In other words, the probability of a child to be in a certain class of incomes depending in the class of income of his parents.

-4) Data Preprocessing

-Using conditional probabilities create a synthetic and representative dataset.
+Here we are applying conditional probabilities for segmenting the customer portfolio into class of revenues.

-5) Modelling
+3) Modelling

-Predict children's income using ANOVA-one way and Multiple Linear Regressions.
+Finally, using ANOVA-one way and a Multiple Linear Regressions model, we are predicting the customer's revenues.